 In 1939 Lviv Grand theatre had been renamed as Lviv National Theatre of Opera and Ballet.

 In 1956 Lviv Opera House was named after Ivan Franko.

 And finally in the 2000 year, during the centenarycelebration of the theatre, it was named after Solomiya Krushelnytska, a famous opera singer.

-Today Lviv Opera House plays an important role incity’s cultural life and is one of the favorite tourist’s spots.
-You candiscover the beauty of the building and learn the most interesting facts and legends on a private guided Lviv Opera House tour.
+Today Lviv Opera House plays an important role in the city’s cultural life and is one of the favorite places for tourists to go.
+You can discover the beauty of the building and learn the most interesting facts and legends on a private guided Lviv Opera House tour.